Stylesoftware/rpi-pico-2040-how-to-use-all-serial-ports/README.md

 How to get Serial1, Serial2 and SerialPIO functioning, getting the maximum number of serial ports working on the Pico.

 ### Instructions
-Using Earle Philhowers excellent port of the arduino mbed for all rp2040 devices [here](https://learn.adafruit.com/rp2040-arduino-with-the-earlephilhower-core/installing-the-earlephilhower-core), you won't need to get into PIO programming directly and can instead use the SerialPIO function in the Arduino IDE to gain more serial ports.
+Using Earle Philhowers excellent port of the arduino mbed for all rp2040 devices [instructions here](https://learn.adafruit.com/rp2040-arduino-with-the-earlephilhower-core/installing-the-earlephilhower-core), you won't need to get into PIO programming directly and can instead use the SerialPIO function in the Arduino IDE to gain more serial ports.

 ### Serial Port Pinouts in this sketch
 | TX | RX | Type | Function |